Weights & Strength

 Tibialis anterior

-Although this is not technically a calf muscle, it will add more symmetry and will make your calves look larger.
+Although this is not technically a calf muscle, it adds more symmetry and makes your calves look larger.

 The best way to train this muscle is with toe raises.
-Place your heel on a platform and put a dumbbell across your foot while lifting your toes as high as you can.
+Place your heel on a platform and put a dumbbell across your foot while lifting your toes as high as possible.

-The gastrocnemius is made up of fast-twitch fibers, and the soleus is slow-twitch.
+The gastrocnemius comprises fast-twitch fibers, and the soleus is slow-twitch.

-Slow-twitch muscles can provide their energy; they can be worked over a long period of time but cannot generate a lot of force.
+Slow-twitch muscles can provide their energy; they can be worked over a long period but cannot generate a lot of force.

-The best way to train slow-twitch muscles is to keep them contracted for extended periods of time.
+The best way to train slow-twitch muscles is to contract them for extended periods.
 As well as using lighter weights, use slow movements, and high repetitions.

 Fast-twitch muscles can provide great force but are quick to fatigue.